Line Drawing Guided Progressive Inpainting of Mural Damage: Experiments and Results

 \subsection{Training Strategy}

 Since the training process is divided into two parts, it is inevitable to have cumulative error because the latter generator depends on the output of the former generator.
 In the early stage of training, the highly randomness of generating results steer the output to be far from the ground truth, then the latter generator takes the wrong images as input so that the final result is severely inaccurate.
-It is meaningless to train the second generator in the early stage.
+Training the second generator during these early stages becomes essentially fruitless.
 Therefore, we took a two-stage training strategy: In the first training phase, SRN gets trained separately.
 After 8 epochs of training, G1 and D come to converge, G1 starts to generate well-structured paintings, integrating the structure information in edge maps.
 Then, add CCN to the training in the second phase.
 On account of the discriminator being well-trained, G2 converges quickly under its guidance.

-We implement our model with PyTorch 1.4.0 and Cuda 10.1.
+We implement our model with PyTorch and Cuda.
 Our network is trained using the ADAM optimizer~\cite{kingma2014adam} with a total of 16 epochs on four NVIDIA GTX 2080 GPUs.
 The learning rate of D and G are set to $0.0001$ and $0.00001$ respectively, the epoch and batch size are set to $8, 32$ in the first training stage and $8,8$ in the second training stage.